Qodestackr/Verity/docs/WAREHOUSE_DESIGN_CHOICES.md

 ## Introduction

-This document outlines the design choices and concepts around managing inventory in a multi-warehouse setup for the Alcorabooks platform.
+This document outlines the design choices and concepts around managing inventory in a multi-warehouse setup for the Getverity platform.
 It explains the differences between warehouse management approaches and provides examples of GraphQL queries used to query inventory data.

 ## Key Concepts